jhallen/FPGA-notes/README.md

 transceiver will work even if they are not from the same source (plesiochronous), but I have not proved this.

-In any case, the refernce clock needs PPM stability and the clock recovery works only over an extremely narrow range.
+In any case, the reference clock needs PPM stability and the clock recovery works only over an extremely narrow range.
 So you can not, for example, transfer the pixel clock from one side to the other by feeding it as the reference clock on the transmit side.